This topic introduces how to use Push SDK for iOS with examples, covering its core interfaces and basic workflow.

 /*

-KeyFrameOnly: Whether to send only on keyframes.
+KeyFrameOnly: Specify whether to send only key frames.

 */

-[self.livePusher sendMessage:@"Question information" repeatCount:100 delayTime:0 KeyFrameOnly:false];iPhone X adaptation
+[self.livePusher sendMessage:@"Question information" repeatCount:100 delayTime:0 KeyFrameOnly:false];IPhone X adaptation

 Change the view size during stream ingest